bsoyka/python-guides/README.md

 can direct them to a new [GitHub discussion][discussions] or `bsoyka#0262` on Discord.

-While we are not affiliated with any platform or community, we recommend [Python Discord][pydis] as a place to ask questions if you need help.
+While I am not affiliated with any platform or community, I recommend [Python Discord][pydis] as a place to ask questions if you need help.

 ## Contributing